DylanMissu/RN2483_PeerToPeer/README.md

  This library exploits the limited peer to peer possibilities of the RN2483 to implement secure communication with another RN2483.
 The connection is stateless so you can broadcast a packet and the device with the correct key and adress will decode and handle the packet.

+ This library is still in early development.
+Feel free to add issues or create pull requests if you want to see features added.

+ planned features:
+ * CRC
+ * Handshaking
+ * Compatibility with other lora modems
+ * replay attack prevention

  Here is an example sketch:

  ```C++